Grupo-Medicina-Molecular-y-Traslacional/MD_LAIS/README.md

 Requirements:
 MD-LAIs is platform-independent software.
 It only requires Java(TM) 8u92 Runtime Environment (JRE) or superior on the operating system.

-To run the application, you must download the file "MD-LAIs_GUI.rar" to a local folder.
+Running the poratble application: Download the file "MD-LAIs_GUI.rar" to a local folder.
 Then uncompress the downloaded file, browse the folder MD-LAIs and run the file MD-LAIs_GUI.jar.

-The user manual is available as Manual.pdf.
+Help: The user manual is available as Manual.pdf.
 Further documentation can be found in the "Help" menu within the application.